 Ben Spencer is a journalist and professional winemaker who lives and works near Mount Etna.
-He explores the Mount Etna wine-producing area in a mixture of culinary history and guide book in his excellent new book The New Wines of Mount Etna.
+He explores the Mount Etna wine-producing area in a mixture of culinary history and guide book in his excellent recently published book The New Wines of Mount Etna.

 Spencer’s passion and knowledge of wine make his book such a pleasant read for anyone who wants to learn about this fascinating area of Sicily which is undergoing a burgeoning Renaissance of wine production.
 His book is also a great general guide to the area with many useful tips, suggestions and ways to explore the area around Etna.